 I still like to apply a little blush on these days, I’m so fair that going without sometimes prompts those “do you feel ok?” questions that are awkward.
 I go for a cream blush, it won’t become a gloppy mess when sunscreen goes over it later.
 I like Maybelline Bouncy Blush (in Fresh Pink), Stila Convertible Color (in Lillium) or NARS Multiple (in Orgasm).

 Note that I said no powder.
 I’ve found that a tiny bit in the t-zone is ok, but not right before you reapply.
 Only at the time of application to set everything.
 Typically I’ll apply my makeup, let everything on my face sit for a few minutes (aka- do my eyes or my hair), and then blot gently with a kleenex.
 You’re trying to get any liquid off of your face, not smear things around.
 Then a small amount of powder in the t-zone if really necessary.
-If you’re more than a bit oily, I suggest trying a little milk of magnesia as a primer, apply a small amount of watered down MoM after your sunscreen but before makeup.
+If you’re more than a bit oily, I suggest applying a little CoverFX Custom Blot Drops in areas you get shiny.

 When you’ve been outside for a few hours and it’s time to reapply, choose your sunscreen carefully.
 I tend to go for a chemical sunscreen for reapplication.
 The physical sunscreens are thicker and more prone to becoming a mess.
 They especially like to just sit on top of makeup and leave a white mess instead of applying like they should.
 Go for the highest SPF that you can stand, and something fairly lightweight.
 I’ll use either the Kiehl’s Super Fluid UV Defense or La Roche Anthelios again, or sometimes I’ll go for the Aveeno formulation of the summer (yes, it seems to change every summer, but it is better each time.
 Get the “adult” chemical sunscreen formula).